Mobink980/Network-on-Chip/src/mem/ruby/network/onyx/README.txt

 - NetworkInterface.cc::wakeup()
     * Every NI connected to one coherence protocol controller on one end, and one router on the other.
     * receives messages from coherence protocol buffer in appropriate vnet and converts them into network packets and sends them into the network.
-        * garnet adds the ability to capture a network trace at this point.
+        * onyx adds the ability to capture a network trace at this point.
     * receives flits from the network, extracts the protocol message and sends it to the coherence protocol buffer in appropriate vnet.
     * manages flow-control (i.e., credits) with its attached router.
     * The consuming flit/credit output link of the NI is put in the global event queue with a timestamp set to next cycle.